 Visitors can see for themselves the original “maker movement” – hands-on, learn-by-doing that has been the 4-H slogan since 1902 and part of the 4-H creed, “I believe in the training of my HANDS for the ability it will give me to be helpful, skillful, and useful.”

 The Fair still brings the feeling of an "old-time country fair," which is now a new experience for many as our county has fewer rural areas.
 They can see and interact with animals, watch shows, demonstrations, and musical acts, and look forward to the amusement rides.
-They can take part in Saturday’s public events – the Baby Parade, Tractor Pull, and Pet Parade – and each of the three days of Fair talk to members and volunteers.
+They can take part in Saturday’s public events – the Baby Parade, Pet Parade, and Pie Eating Contest – and each of the two days of Fair talk to members and volunteers.
 There is something for everyone!

 Admission is FREE but there is a $4 parking fee.
 For more information contact the 4-H Office at 609-625-0056 before the Fair or 609-965-1677 during the Fair.